TianranWei/ISE-Linking-Entities-from-Images-to-Knowledge-Graphs/README.md

 authors: Alpino, Davide; Wei, Tianran <br>

 ## Observe
-Sometimes the path to the .csv input files doesn't work, so you have to put in the absoulte path.
+..*Sometimes the path to the .csv input files doesn't work, so you have to put in the absoulte path.

+..*Since GitHub only allows 1 GB of data, the models for word2vec and wikipedia2vec need to be downloaded seperately.

+..*We used an anconda virtual environment, for the wikipedia2vec this won't work, but executing the same code inside Google Colab works.

 ## evaluation